Raku/doc/README.md

      implementation.
   2. Implementations' handling of embedded Pod is still a bit uneven; this avoids potential runtime impacts.
-  3. A separate repo in the Raku Github account invites more potential contributors and editors.
+  3. This separate repo in the Raku Github account invites more potential contributors and editors.

 ## rakudoc